HealthCareApps/Group-3-Caring-For-Others/README.md

 Team Members: Nick G., Nicholas A., David G., Genesi, and Gus.
 Topic: Caring for Others

+4/19/16 - We have moved to a more specific home care (Physical Therapy).
+By the end of the week we hope to have the app moved over to reflect Physical Therapy

+Some changes made:
+    Moved database over to Sqlite for faster access and allow the user to view information without having to be connected to the internet
+        Still need to able to connect to the internet in order to see updated logs, edit information, and adding information

+    App will be available across multiple devices.
+Meaning user doesn't have to lose or re-enter any information if they sign in on another device other then the original device that they've registed in.

+    AR will not be implemented anymore

 Changes:

 The app will consist of two profiles.
 There is no patients profile anymore

     Primary CareTaker - The main person taking care of the patient that will supply the information about the patient.

 	Nurse/Family member - Person taking care of the patient, needs access to